jaxriemer/NewRepo/Lab 1/README.md

 Activity: Performers are playing music, audience is listening and reacting to music, user is communicating emotions to other users/audience members and performers.

 Goals:
-user - Give realtime feedback of personal experience of performance. audience - Enjoy performance and visually see the heartrate responses of users. performers - Give audience a good experience. security - Keep everyone safe.
+User - Give realtime feedback of personal experience of performance.
+Audience - Enjoy performance and visually see the heartrate responses of users.
+Performers - Give audience a good experience.
+Security - Keep everyone safe.

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.